tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Uses a lot of memory

 1. Generate a list from all child nodes of explored nodes
-2. Sort list using a heuristic if existing
+2. Sort list by distance from starting node
-3. Explore the top node based on sorting
+3. Explore the closest child
 4. Repeat step 1 until goal state is found